Welcome

 Key Term: Nuisance

-A tort involving substantial and unreasonable interference with another's use or enjoyment of land, often without physical invasion.
+A tort involving substantial and unreasonable interference with another’s use or enjoyment of land, often through intangible intrusions such as noise, odors, or light, and not necessarily involving a physical entry.

 Worked Example 1.1